Blazam-App/docs.blazam.org/docsource/admin/templates.md

 If enabled, users will be able to change the generated username.
 !!! note

-	Super-admins are always able to override usernames
+	Super-admins are always able to override usernames.

 #### Require Password Change
 If enabled, the associated checkbox in ADUC will be checked and users